JahnelGroup/jackson-field-security/README.md

 ## Prerequisites

-This library depends on Jackson, Spring Security and Spring Data.
+This library depends on Jackson, it does not require Spring Security or Spring Data but will provide auto-configurations for them if they are available.

 ## Getting Started